Support » Changing instrument sounds

 SoundFonts are portable instrument libraries for synthesizers.
-Starting in Synthesia 10.5, the Windows and Android versions of the app include a new MIDI synthesizer that can use any SoundFont (.SF2) file you like.
+The Windows, Android, and iPad versions of Synthesia include a MIDI synthesizer that can use any SoundFont (.SF2) file you like.
 Some of the popular "General MIDI" SoundFonts are upwards of several hundred megabytes, but they have the potential to make Synthesia's built-in synth sound very nice.

 Just place your SoundFont (.SF2) files anywhere that Synthesia already searches for music.

 Your "Music" and "Desktop" folders are searched by default and are a good place.
 For more information, see the Adding songs guide.Note: On Android 11 and later SoundFonts won't appear in the list automatically anymore (due to a "security" feature that Google added to their operating system).
 See step #4 for the workaround.

 Head over to the Settings screen and choose the Built-in MIDI Synthesizer from the Music Output list.

 If your SoundFont is very large (say, more than 100 MB), you may want to consider choosing the Load Sounds on Demand option, which will prevent Synthesia from using an excessive amount of memory.

 This option may cause the first note played by a particular instrument to fade-in briefly as the sounds are loaded on demand, but it will greatly limit how many sounds are loaded at once.

 Near the bottom of all the options, there should be a "Sound set" list where you can choose your preferred SoundFont file from the list.